Mobile Health Times reports on PCCI contributing to the HHS health kidney initiative. Read below:

 Every year, people throw away millions of dollars when they decide to fill up their car tanks with more expensive premium gas when regular unleaded will do just fine for their cars.

 There are several reasons for that kind of sub-optimal behavior.
 Nobel Laureate and University of Chicago professor Richard Thaler calls it — “misbehavior”.
-Thaler, in his book “says that the optimization problems that ordinary people confront are often too hard for them to solve, or even come close to solving.
+Thaler, in his book “Misbehaving” says that the optimization problems that ordinary people confront are often too hard for them to solve, or even come close to solving.
 Thaler’s two friends and mentors, Amos Tversky and Daniel Kahneman (himself a Noble Laureate) have illuminated several pathways on how we make decisions.
-Kahneman’s book “” articulates some of them and one of their decision theories may have applicability here.
+Kahneman’s book “Thinking Fast and Slow” articulates some of them and one of their decision theories may have applicability here.
 They say that when people make decisions, they do not seek to maximize utility.
 They seek to minimize regret.
 So, in this case, among other things, perhaps people are thinking that “better not regret causing any damage to the car for a few pennies”, not realizing that those pennies add up and that there’s no damage being caused.

 Regardless of the root cause though, one of the ways to minimize these behaviors is to use data to educate and frame choices (the famous “nudge”) to make the optimal decision the easier one to make (through appropriate defaults etc.).
 And we see these kinds of suboptimal behaviors play out in every walk of our lives and healthcare is no exception.